Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/b/buildtools/README.md

   * Note that we first tried with SCons 4.5.1 but that version was too new for some other packages.
 Serf in syslibs, e.g., failed.

+### 23.09

+  * Some components have been updated to the latest version, others (SCons and Meson) were kept at the current version.
+Meson because it is the last version compatible with the system Python, and SCons because we've had problems with other software at the previous update.